sensu/sensu-docs/content/sensu-go/5.4/reference/checks.md

 #### Fine-tuning proxy check scheduling with splay

 Sensu supports distributing proxy check executions across an interval using the `splay` and `splay_coverage` attributes.
-For example, if we assume that the `proxy_check_proxy_requests` check in the example above matches three proxy entities, we'd expect to see three events every 60 seconds.
+For example, if we assume that the `proxy_check_proxy_requests` check in the example above matches three proxy entities, we'd expect to see a burst of three events every 60 seconds.
-If we add the `splay` attribute (set to `true`) and the `splay_coverage` attribute (set to `90`) to the `proxy_requests` scope, Sensu would distribute the three check executions over 90% of the 60-second interval, resulting in three events splayed evenly across a 54-second period, leaving 6 seconds for the last proxy check execution before the the next round of proxy check requests for the same check.
+If we add the `splay` attribute (set to `true`) and the `splay_coverage` attribute (set to `90`) to the `proxy_requests` scope, Sensu distributes the three check executions over 90% of the 60-second interval, resulting in three events splayed evenly across a 54-second period.

 ## Check token substitution